 - 160 amps max output

 - Infinitely adjustable current

 The Hobart Stickmate 160i Arc Welder is a versatile, dual-voltage machine that can run on either 110 volts or 240 volts, letting you plug in and weld just about anywhere there’s electricity.
 This particular model is made for Hobart in China, something to think about if you’re wanting a genuine American-made machine by an American maker.
 It’s built and inspected to meet Hobart standards, however.

-There is a lot to like on this machine, including a weight under 20 pounds, an included shoulder strap and the ability to run most rod compositions that matter.
-The Hobart 500570 Stickmate 160i easily handles 6010, 6011, 6013 and 7018 rods by most makers.
+There is a lot to like about this machine, including a weight under 20 pounds, an included shoulder strap, and the ability to run most rod compositions that matter.
+The Hobart 500570 Stickmate 160i easily handles 6010, 6011, 6013, and 7018 rods by most makers.
 Owners report better performance on 6010 with lower current settings.
 This machine has a reputation for smooth welding quality overall.

 2. YesWelder Arc Pro 165A Stick Welding Machine